¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 The B2B Dilemma: Retrofit vs. Replace

-For facility managers and property owners, outdoor lighting is rarely just about "visibility."
-It is a calculated capital expenditure (CapEx) decision involving security, liability, and long-term operational costs (OpEx).
-When an existing high-pressure sodium (HPS) or metal halide (MH) wall pack begins to fail, or when energy mandates require the addition of occupancy sensors, the immediate question is: Do we retrofit the existing fixture with a sensor and LED kit, or do we replace the entire unit with a modern, integrated LED wall pack?
+For facility managers and property owners, outdoor lighting is a calculated capital expenditure (CapEx) decision involving security, liability, and long-term operational costs (OpEx).
+When an existing high-pressure sodium (HPS) or metal halide (MH) wall pack begins to fail, or when energy mandates require the addition of occupancy sensors, a critical question arises: Should you retrofit the existing fixture with a sensor and LED kit, or replace the entire unit with a modern, integrated LED wall pack?

-While the material cost of a standalone sensor might seem lower, the "Payback Math" often reveals a different reality.
-Labor rates, utility rebate structures, and long-term lumen maintenance frequently tilt the scales toward full fixture replacement.
-This article provides a pragmatic framework to navigate this decision, backed by industry standards and real-world field data.
+While the material cost of a standalone sensor may appear lower, the "Payback Math" frequently reveals a different reality.
+Labor rates, utility rebate structures, and long-term lumen maintenance often tilt the scales toward full fixture replacement.

 LED wall pack security lights over exterior service doors of a commercial building